gvwilson/sdxpy/src/reflect/index.md

 Modify the iterator example so that it handles empty strings correctly, i.e., so that iterating over the list `["a", ""]` produces `["a"]`.

+### Logging to a File {: .exercise}

+Create a decorator that takes the name of a file as an extra parameter and appends a log message to that file each time a function is called.
+(Hint: open the file in [%g append_mode "append mode" %] each time it is needed.)